 How to achieve IOSH membership and why it is so valuable

-If you work in a health and safety role or wish to move your career in that direction, IOSH membership can be advantageous in a number of ways.
+If you work in a health and safety role or wish to pursue a career in the Health and Safety industry, an IOSH membership, recognised worldwide, can provide major benefits.

-It puts some impressive post-nominal letters after your name, connects you with the worldwide community of Occupational Safety and Health professionals, and provides an array of tools and resources that will prove invaluable.
+It provides post-nominal letters after your name, connects you with the worldwide community of Occupational Health and Safety professionals, and provides an array of tools and resources that will prove invaluable.
 Many employers insist on membership when applying for more senior positions, and all will see it as a big plus on your CV.

 In this article, we explain the process of becoming an IOSH member, what the different levels of membership mean and what the benefits are in detail.